A Closer Look at the Russell Paradox: Philosophical Interpretations

-By this conception, sets are not constructed in time, but already exist: all we can do is point to them. (“\MyIndex{Platonist}” is not ideal terminology; “\MyIndex{Pythagorean}” or “\MyIndex{atemporal}” might do as well.)
-A set existence axiom merely singles out a preexisting set with the required property; it no more creates a new set than we can create a new Boolean value.
-Presumably these sets are closed under some interesting operations, but for this discussion, I assume only the usual trivial successor and predecessor axioms of \MyIndex{Incomprehensive Set Theory}, plus the existence of at least one upper and one lower. (\cite{Sheridan 2016} is a largely unsuccessful investigation into more such operations, an attempt to distinguish \cite{Church 1974a} from \cite{Quine 1937}.)
+By the Platonist conception, sets are not constructed in time, but exist independently of our constructions: all we can do is point to them. (“\MyIndex{Platonist}” is not ideal terminology; “\MyIndex{Pythagorean}” or “\MyIndex{atemporal}” might do as well.)
+A set existence axiom merely points out a preexisting set with the required property; it no more creates a new set than we can create a new Boolean value.

-In the case of the Russell Set, the Main Result makes it clear that no set we point to will be strictly Russellian: Either the ascending or descending link part of the theorem will demonstrate the inadequacy of any plausible candidate, by pointing to a less bad approximation, which in turn is not strictly Russellian either.
-By this conception, the claim that there is a Russell Set is simply wishful thinking, analogous to wanting the phrase “sixth Platonic solid” to have a referent, while not actually intuiting which shape this might be.
+Presumably these sets are closed under some interesting operations, but for this analysis, I assume only the usual trivial successor and predecessor axioms of \MyIndex{Incomprehensive Set Theory}.
+In the case of the Russell Set, Theorem \ref{Main Result} makes it clear that no set we point to will be strictly Russellian: Either the ascending or descending link part of the theorem will demonstrate the inadequacy of any plausible candidate, by pointing to a less bad approximation, which in turn is not strictly Russellian either.

+By the conception of sets as existing independently of our constructions, the claim that there is a Russell Set is not, as Gödel would have it, an essentially correct intuition requiring minor correction.
+It is simply wishful thinking, analogous to wanting the phrase “sixth Platonic solid” to have a referent, while not actually intuiting which shape this might be.